T-vK/NodeMCU-Express/README.md

 local app = express.new()
 app:listen()

--- Create a new middleware that prints the url of every request app:use(function(req,res,next)
+-- Define a new middleware that prints the url of every request app:use(function(req,res,next)
     print(req.url)
     next()
 end)

--- Create a new route that just returns an html site that says "HELLO WORLD!" app:get('/helloworld',function(req,res)
+-- Define a new route that just returns an html site that says "HELLO WORLD!" app:get('/helloworld',function(req,res)
     res:send('<html><head></head><body>HELLO WORLD!</body></html>')
 end)

--- Serve the file `init.lua` when visiting `/init.lua`
+-- Serve the file `home.html` when visiting `/home` app:use('/home',express.static('home.html'))
-app:use('/home',express.static('home.html'))

 -- Serve all files that are in the folder `http` at url `/libs/...`